uvalib/dspace_util/README.md

 ### `dspace_import`

-Takes a zip file (generated via `dspace_import_zip` on the local development machine) and submits the items to DSpace in bulk.
+Takes a zip file (generated via `dspace_import_zip` on the developer workstation) and submits the items to DSpace in bulk.

 The DSpace import process is rather slow and happens in several phases:
 * First, items are extracted from the zip file into a subdirectory created